 Mythological importance of the Yamuna

-The deity of the Yamuna River is also named as Yami.
+The deity of the Yamuna River is also named Yami.
 Yami is the daughter of the Sun God (Surya) and his wife Saranyu and the sister of the god of death (Yama).
-The River Yamuna is also associated with the religious feelings around Krishna and other tales linked to Him are included in Hindu myths, particularly the Puranas, such as that of Kaliya Daman, which tells us about the conquering of Kaliya, a venomous Naga snake, which had lived in the river and frightened the inhabitants of Braja.
+The river Yamuna is also associated with the religious feelings around Krishna and other tales linked to Him are included in Hindu myths, particularly the Puranas, such as that of Kaliya Daman, which tells us about the conquering of Kaliya, a venomous Naga snake, which had lived in the river and frightened the inhabitants of Braja.

 The Chambal River is one of the most important tributaries of the Ganges.
 It is also a tributary of the Yamuna River in Central India.
 The Chambal River forms a significant portion of the Greater Gangetic drainage arrangement.
 The river runs through the states of Madhya Pradesh, Rajasthan, and Uttar Pradesh.
 Major tributaries of the Chambal River include Mej, Banas, Kali Sindh, Parbati, and Shipra.
 It is a perennial river, which originates from a place near Manspura in Janapao Hills in Indore, Madhya Pradesh, India.
 The length of the river is 960 km or 596 miles.